 An imaginatively titled remix album Hollelujah was released in 1990 and featured a Frankie Knuckles remix of Love Train, plus remixes of Americanos, Atomic City, Perfume and Heaven's Here, plus the title track Hollelujah.

 Holly Johnson released a second album on the MCA label "Dream's That Money Can't Buy" in 1991.
 Unfortunately, due to MCA cutting their promotional budget, and a lack of airplay for the first single, Where Has Love Gone?, the album failed to hit the top 40.

 Another two singles were also released from the album, Across The Universe and The People Want To Dance.

 Holly Johnson also released an album in 1999 called "Soulstream".

 Holly also became well-known for his hats!

-This even catchier second single from the Blast album stayed in the UK charts for 11 weeks and just like Love Train, also peaked at No.4.
-The song No.1 in Austria and No.2 in Germany.
+The second single from the Blast album stayed in the UK charts for 11 weeks and just like Love Train, also peaked at No.4.
+The song was No.1 in Austria and No.2 in Germany.

 The lyrics aren't supposed to be taken at face value and are actually attacking American culture, not celebrating it as some critics believed.